strongloop/zone/CONTRIBUTING.md

 ### Signing patches ###

-By signing off your patches you show us that you are making your contribution available under terms of the [Contributor License Agreement](contributor-license-agreement).

-By doing so you are granting StrongLoop, inc. a license that allows us to publish your contribution under any license.
-When acceppted we'll typically make your work available under terms of the project's [license][], which is currently the Artistic License 2.0.
+To clarify the intellectual property license for the contributions from any individual who contributes to StrongLoop’s open source projects StrongLoop must have a Contributor License Agreement on file ensuring that each contributor has agreed to the necessary license terms.
+This license is for your protection as a contributor, as well as the protection of StrongLoop and its users.

+The license does not change your rights to use your own contributions for any other purpose.

+Please read the Contributor License Agreement carefully before signing and keep a copy for your records.

-To sign off a contribution, add the following line to the bottom of the commit message.
+To signify your agreement to these terms, add the following line to the bottom of your commit message.
 Use your real name and an actual e-mail address.

 ```
 Signed-off-by: Random J Developer <random@developer.example.org>